-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 The court has the power to exercise its discretion to order against a proposed squeeze-out and acquisition of the dissenters' shares upon application by dissenting shareholders.
 A disadvantage of the tender offer approach is that the bidder must acquire acceptances from 90% or more of the shares which are subject to the tender offer before it can exercise the squeeze-out mechanism, which is typically a higher shareholder approval threshold than for a statutory merger/consolidation.
 Dissenters have limited rights to object to the acquisition and, in the case of a tender offer which is not on an all cash-basis, have no right to compel a cash alternative.

-Schemes of arrangement: A scheme of arrangement is a court-supervised procedure that can be used to effect a takeover of a public or private company.
-This involves an application being made to the Cayman court by a shareholder of the target or the target itself proposing an arrangement.
-A majority in number representing 75% in value of the shareholders or class of shareholders, as the case may be, present and voting at the meeting must agree to the scheme.
+Schemes of arrangement: A scheme of arrangement is a court-approved compromise or arrangement that can be used to effect a takeover of a public or private company.
+This involves an application being made to the Cayman Islands court by a shareholder of the target or the target itself proposing an arrangement.
+Amendments to the Companies Act in 2022 removed the 'headcount test' for shareholder schemes, which had previously caused issues when dealing with companies whose shares are held by nominee entities – as is commonly the case for Cayman Islands companies listed on public stock exchanges.
+Following the 2022 amendments, the approval threshold for a shareholders' scheme of arrangement is 75% in nominal value of the shareholders, or class of shareholders, present and voting either in person or by proxy at the shareholders' meeting.
+The scheme must then be sanctioned by the court.
 The advantages of a scheme of arrangement are as follows:

 - Once sanctioned by the court, the scheme will be binding on all shareholders or class of shareholders and the target;